Skip to main content

 Why we love Colchester

 It may be Britain’s oldest city, but Colchester never stands still in the face of time.
-A perfect blend of nature and urban living, this Essex city was made to be explored.

-Uncover more than 2000 years of history, from the Romans through to the Victorians.
+Uncover more than 2,000 years of history, from the Romans through to the Victorians.
 Step into the past at Europe’s largest Norman Keep, explore its prisons and vaults and discover its hidden secrets.
 Or choose a nature-fuelled adventure in Dedham Vale for scenic cycling routes or foraging walks.
 There’s plenty of street cuisine and fine dining to sample too, alongside an eclectic mix of bars and pubs.

-Whether its venturing out to the nearby Mersea Island to be immersed in nature, or surrounding yourself with contemporary art, discover a city that is bursting with cultural highlights and things to do.
+Whether it’s venturing out to the nearby Mersea Island to be immersed in nature, or surrounding yourself with contemporary art, discover a city that is bursting with cultural highlights and things to do.

 Things to do in Colchester